ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 Notes on PR make check test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GitHub `make check`_ test is driven by a Jenkins instance.
+The GitHub :ref:`make-check` test is driven by a Jenkins instance.

 Jenkins merges the PR branch into the latest version of the base branch before starting the build, so you don't have to rebase the PR to pick up any fixes.